collective/collective.developermanual/source/glossary.rst

     METAL
         Macro Expansion Template Attribute Language.
 See :term:`ZPT`.

+    TALES
+        :term:`TAL` Expression Syntax.
+The syntax of the expressions used in TAL attributes.

     Software home
         The directory inside the Zope installation (on the filesystem) that contains all the Python code that makes up the core of the Zope